Vitamin D and Your Health

 Myth 1: Everybody would benefit from taking a vitamin D supplement.

 With the decline in so many sources of vitamin D that we mentioned earlier, it would seem logical to assume supplementation would be a good idea for most people.
-In fact, the Food and Drug Administration (FDA) encourages food producers to fortify dozens of products with vitamin D. The additional supplementation in foods can often make up the difference for what people miss in sunlight exposure.
+The Food and Drug Administration (FDA) encourages food producers to fortify dozens of products with vitamin D. The additional supplementation in foods can often make up the difference for what people miss in sunlight exposure.
 Vitamin D is still added to milk, cheese and butter.
 But today it's also added to breakfast cereals, grain products, pasta products and even soy milk.

 Myth 2: Just sitting in the sun a few minutes every day will give you all the vitamin D you need.

-In fact, our bodies ability to produce vitamin D is influenced by several factors.
+In fact, our body's ability to produce vitamin D is influenced by several factors.
 Lighter skin is better at absorbing ultraviolet rays and making vitamin D. Those ultraviolet rays are also stronger along the equator, during summer when the sun is closer, on smog-free and clear sky days.
-Smoking, certain medications and people with a body mass index over 30 can all reduce our ability to produce vitamin D. If you're dark skinned, it's winter, you live in a northern latitude or in a smoggy city, depending on the sun may not be practical.
+Smoking, certain medications and people with a body mass index over 30 can all reduce our ability to produce vitamin D. If you're dark-skinned, it's winter, you live in a northern latitude or in a smoggy city, depending on the sun may not be practical.

 Myth 3: Vitamin D reverses osteoporosis and can reduce your risk of cancer.